The Body in the Library: Plot

-She suspected that Mark and Josie were married.
-Besides wanting Jefferson dead, upon learning that he planned to adopt Ruby, they made the double murder plan.
-Mark lured Pamela to the hotel for the fictitious screen test.
-Josie dressed her, dyed her hair, made her up to resemble Ruby, then drugged her.
-During the bridge game, Mark took a break and took the drugged Pamela to Blake's home, where he strangled her with her belt.
+Upon learning that Jefferson planned to adopt Ruby, Mark and Josie had planned a double murder.
+Mark had lured Pamela to the hotel for a fictitious screen test; Josie dressed her, dyed her hair, made her up to resemble Ruby, then drugged her.
+During a break in the bridge game, Mark took the drugged Pamela to Blake's home, where he strangled her.
 Just before midnight, when Ruby went up to change for the exhibition dance, Josie followed and killed her.
-After the midnight dance, she took Ruby, dressed in Pamela's clothes, in Bartlett's car to the quarry where she set fire to the car.
-During the police interrogation, Mark breaks down and confesses all the details.
+She then took Bartlett's car and drove Ruby, dressed in Pamela's clothes, to a quarry and destroyed the evidence by setting the car alight.

-Adelaide says she has agreed to marry her long-time suitor, Hugo, which pleases Jefferson.
-His new will settles cash on Adelaide and leaves the rest to her son Peter.
+Adelaide agrees to marry her long-time suitor, Hugo, which pleases Jefferson.
+He makes a new will settling a cash sum on her, leaving the rest to her son Peter.